 The consolidated financial statements of Avita Medical Limited for the year ended June 30, 2018, 2017 and 2016 has been audited by Grant Thornton Audit Pty Ltd Level 43 Central Park, 152-158 St Georges Terrace Perth, WA 6000 Australia, an independent registered public accounting firm, as stated in their report appearing herein.
-Such financial statements are included in reliance upon the report of such firm given upon their consent and authority as experts in accounting and auditing.
+The audited financial statements included in reliance upon the report of Grant Thornton Audit Pty Ltd, independent registered public accountants, upon the authority of said firm as experts in accounting and auditing.